 - a return of income is filed or amended where the RIT is calculated at below $2,500 or above $150,000.

 If you choose to stop using the ratio option you must let us know by phone or mail.

 If the ratio option is ceased after the first provisional tax instalment dates you're required to use the estimation option to calculate the provisional tax for the remainder of the year.

 Who will calculate the ratio percentage?

 We'll calculate the ratio percentage for you by applying the following rule:

-Ratio percentage = [residual income from previous year, divided by GST taxable supplies from previous year] x 100.
+ratio percentage = [residual income tax from previous year ÷ GST taxable supplies from previous year] x 100.

-We'll advise you of your ratio percentage and any changes to it.
+We'll let you know your ratio percentage and any changes to it.
 Your ratio percentage may change from time to time as a result of assessments or reassessments of your GST or income tax for the previous year.

 How will I calculate my provisional tax instalments?